-3.2 Participants
+3.2.
+Participants

-As our study investigates the existence and impact of labeler bias, it was crucial for us to have an accurate picture of our participants' demographic information.
-We recruited 98 participants (49 female and 49 male) from Prolific9.
+We recruited 98 participants (49 female and 49 male) from Prolific.
 Participants were between 18 and 52 years old (M = 26.1, SD = 6.9).
 The participants were equally distributed among the seven ethnicity categories from the FairFace dataset, and age.
-They live in 21 countries10.
-Participants were compensated at a rate of 10€ per hour for a total of 3€ (approximately 2.54£).
-The study was approved by the ethics committee within the University Faculty11.
+They live in 21 countries.
+Participants were compensated at a rate of 10€ per hour for a total of 3€.
+The study was approved by the ethics committee within the LMU Munich University Faculty.
 Participants' income, as indicated in £ on Prolific, varied across ethnicities, shown in Figure 2.
 We analyzed the correlation between participant income and their income estimates for the portraits to prevent estimation bias.
 A Pearson correlation showed no significant correlation (r = -.025, p = .403), so we assume that participants' own income does not influence the results.

-3.3 Study Procedure
+3.3.
+Study Procedure